theNewDynamic/aba-icc/_situations/venezuela-i.md

 country: venezuela
 published: true
 date: 2021-09-20 12:12:00
-phase: Preliminary Examinations, Admissibility Assessment
+phase: Situations & Cases
 link_to_more_information: https://www.icc-cpi.int/venezuela
+description: >-
-description: "The preliminary examination of the Situation in Venezuela I focuses on alleged atrocity crimes committed in the context of political unrest and related detentions in Venezuela since April 2017.
-As of September\_2021, the situation in Venezuela I is in the admissibility assessment phase."
+  The investigation of the Situation in Venezuela I focuses on alleged atrocity crimes committed in the context of political unrest and related detentions in Venezuela since April 2017.
+The Prosecutor opened an investigation in Venezuela I in November 2021.
 ---

 **Background**